Efficient quantum measurement of Pauli operators in the presence of finite sampling error: Introduction

 The \textsc{CNOT}-construction builds on our \textsc{CZ}-construction, and work by \citeauthor{aaronson_gottesman_simulation}~\cite{aaronson_gottesman_simulation} and~\citeauthor*{patel_markov_hayes_cnot}~\cite{patel_markov_hayes_cnot} to yield $U$ with a number of two-qubit gates at most

 We stress that $u_{\text{cnot}}$ and $u_{\text{cz}}$ are worst-case upper bounds.
 In practice, numerical simulations are needed to determine whether the \textsc{CZ}- or \textsc{CNOT}-construction is actually more efficient.
 We note that, in the case of $k=n$, our constructions have two-qubit gate-counts scaling no worse than the previous best of $O(n^{2})$~\cite{gokhale2019_commute}.
-Other works, such as Ref.~\cite[Appendix~A]{mosca2019_pauli_partioning}, prove only that a Clifford rotation exists, or demonstrate a scaling that is worse than $O(n^{2})$~\cite[Appendix~B]{izmaylov2019_general_commute}, or present a method that only works for some hand-picked arrangements of the second-quantised fermionic Hamiltonian~\cite{babbush2019_chem_commute, gokhale_n3}.
+Other works, such as Ref.~\cite[Appendix~A]{mosca2019_pauli_partioning}, do not provide gate-counts, or demonstrate a scaling that is worse than $O(n^{2})$~\cite[Appendix~B]{izmaylov2019_general_commute}, or present a method that only works for the second-quantised fermionic Hamiltonian~\cite{babbush2019_chem_commute, gokhale_n3}.

 We end our paper with a series of numerical results on molecular Hamiltonians that serve to illustrate and validate our theoretical work.
-In doing so, we first quantify the performance of \textsc{SORTED INSERTION} using the metric $\hat{R}$ for molecules ranging in size from hydrogen H$_{2}$, which requires two qubits, to hydrogen selenide H$_{2}$Se, which requires 38, finding that it leads to a 10 to 60 fold improvement in the number of measurements required.
+In doing so, we first quantify the performance of \textsc{Sorted Insertion} using the metric $\hat{R}$ for molecules ranging in size from hydrogen H$_{2}$, which requires two qubits, to hydrogen selenide H$_{2}$Se, which requires 38, finding that it leads to a 10 to 60 fold improvement in the number of measurements required.
 Note that we are defining a single measurement to consist of a measurement of all qubits, and so the number of measurements equals the number of ansatz state preparations.

-We further present results of using \textsc{SORTED INSERTION} alongside our \textsc{CZ}-construction on molecules requiring up to 38 qubits to calculate the actual number of two-qubit gates required for real molecular systems.
+We further present results of using \textsc{Sorted Insertion} alongside our \textsc{CZ}-construction on molecules requiring up to 38 qubits to calculate the actual number of two-qubit gates required for real molecular systems.
 Our numerical results show that the typical number of two-qubit gates is fewer than the worst-case $u_{\text{cz}}(k,n)$ by a factor of 3.5.

-Lastly, we present data showing \textsc{SORTED INSERTION} outperforming the four conventional greedy colouring algorithms we tested, as measured by the metric $\hat{R}$.
+Lastly, we present data showing \textsc{Sorted Insertion} outperforming the four conventional greedy colouring algorithms we tested, as measured by the metric $\hat{R}$.
 Our data strongly \textit{challenges} the assumption that minimising the number of collections is best, as arrangements with the smallest number of collections do not typically perform the best with respect to $\hat{R}$.